codio/knowledge/source/instructors/authoring/assessments/free-text.rst

 - **Points** - Enter the score for correctly answering the question.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

-- **Partial Points** - Toggle to enable a percentage of total points to be given based on the percentage of answers they correctly answer.
-Once you toggle this on, you will be able to add rubric items.
-Rubric items are negative points, they will be subtracted from the total score of the assessment.
+- **Partial Points** - Toggle to enable a percentage of total points to be awarded based on the percentage of correct answers.
+Once you enable this, you can add rubric items.
+Rubric items are negative points that will be subtracted from the total score.

-- **Preview Type** - Choose the input (plaintext or markdown) to be provided by the student.
-LaTex is also supported and is useful when students need to enter mathematical formulas in their answers.
+- **Preview Type** - Choose the format for student input (plaintext, markdown, or LaTeX).
+LaTeX is useful when students need to enter mathematical formulas in their answers.
 The following options are available:

 .. list-table::
    :widths: 20 80